New Australian Citizenship Test 2017 – A complete guide to what to expect at the test

 The Australian citizenship test is one of the requirements for becoming an Australian citizen.

-The test will assess if you have sufficient knowledge of English, the official language of Australia.
-The test will also assess your knowledge of Australia (its people, traditions, geography, symbols, beliefs and values, government and laws), as well as the responsibilities and privileges of Australian citizenship.
+The test will assess your knowledge of Australia (its people, traditions, geography, symbols, beliefs and values, government and laws), as well as the responsibilities and privileges of Australian citizenship.

 The citizenship test is in English and is computer-based.
 You will have to answer 20 questions within 45 minutes.